-Monday's Health Report: CPR and AEP Awareness Month is a great time to learn lifesaving resuscitation
+Monday's Health Report: CPR and AED Awareness Month is a great time to learn lifesaving resuscitation

 Latest Weather Blog

-Monday's Health Report: CPR and AEP Awareness Month is a great time to learn lifesaving resuscitation
+Monday's Health Report: CPR and AED Awareness Month is a great time to learn lifesaving resuscitation

 BATON ROUGE — June is CPR and AED Awareness Month, and if you don't know how to do CPR, now is a good time to learn.